Want the perfect workout program?

 There are many weightlifting programs that you can follow during a cut, but all should follow two key principles, which are as follows...

-The best workouts during a cut will focus on large muscle groups, and thus, compound exercises.
+The best workouts during a cut will focus on large muscle groups, and thus, compound exercises4.
 This is because compound exercises will give you the biggest bang for your buck in terms of maintaining strength, hypertrophy and even more importantly calorie burn (you are going to burn A LOT more calories with a squat than a leg extension, right!?).
 Moreover, big compound lifts keep testosterone levels high.

 So, your main focus will be your Legs, Back, Chest, and Core.
 But don’t worry, your arms and shoulders will also get attention with our plan.